 Fixed 60% royalty rate on paperbacks

 Automation is the only way to remain free of your Amazon seller account for an extended period.
-With Amazon FBA, there are fewer issues and fewer customer complaints because Amazon takes care of the packaging, shipping, and handling.
+With Amazon FBA, there are fewer issues and fewer Amazon shopper complaints because Amazon takes care of the packaging, shipping, and handling.
 Plus, you’ll be able to have Amazon prime eligible products.
 These are the only products that can win the Amazon Buy Box, and without the Buy Box your profit margins will significantly drop.

 But, as long as you’re on Amazon’s platform, they have ultimate control of your Amazon store.
 If you break their Terms of Service, they can suspend your Amazon seller central account.
 When this happens, they can also withhold your money for months.
 Learn the Terms of Service and follow it for changes.
 If you are a drop shipper, follow your Amazon metrics closely.